NOC-OI/shell-extras/_episodes/09-awk.md

 As you probably remember, -l is an option that asks for the number of lines only.

-However, wc counts the number of newlines in the file, if the last line does not contain a carriage return (i.e. there is no emptyline at the end of the file), the result is going be the actual number of lines minus one.
+However, wc counts the number of newlines in the file, if the last line does not contain a carriage return (i.e. there is no empty line at the end of the file), the result is going be the actual number of lines minus one.

 A workaround is to use Awk.
 Awk is command line program that takes as input a set